alexntaylor/alexntaylor.github.io/_pages/research.md

 **[Monumental Effects: Confederate Monuments in the Post-Reconstruction South](https://ssrn.com/abstract=4451402)** (Job Market Paper)\\
 ![Effect of Confederate monument dedication on congressional Democratic Party vote share](/assets/images/mon_cdem_event.jpg "Effect of Confederate monument dedication on congressional Democratic Party vote share")
 <sub>Uses generalized difference-in-differences and event study designs to assess the impact of confederate monument dedications on congressional voting patterns in the US South from 1878-1912.
 I find that monument dedications are associated with increases in the percentage of voters voting for Democratic candidates, which were largely anti-Reconstruction.
 I also find that these counties saw a decrease in voter turnout and the black population.
-This implies that monuments affect how societies are perceived and perceive themselves, which affect political outcomes. (**Revise & Resubmit at Explorations in Economic History**, Current Draft: Jul 2023) [\[Dropbox\]](https://www.dropbox.com/s/g1qshyoslzgxb1o/monuments_current.pdf?dl=0) [\[SSRN\]](https://ssrn.com/abstract=4451402) [\[Slides\]](https://alexntaylor.github.io/assets/documents/taylor_monuments_sea_11-18-23.pdf) [\[Poster\]](https://alexntaylor.github.io/assets/documents/monuments_poster_EHA_8-23-23.pdf)\\
+This implies that monuments affect how societies are perceived and perceive themselves, which affect political outcomes. (**Revised & Resubmitted at Explorations in Economic History**, Current Draft: June 2024) [\[Dropbox\]](https://www.dropbox.com/s/g1qshyoslzgxb1o/monuments_current.pdf?dl=0) [\[SSRN\]](https://ssrn.com/abstract=4451402) [\[Slides\]](https://alexntaylor.github.io/assets/documents/taylor_monuments_sea_11-18-23.pdf) [\[Poster\]](https://alexntaylor.github.io/assets/documents/monuments_poster_EHA_8-23-23.pdf)\\
 <ins>Presentations</ins>: Yale Econ History Grad Student Conference, GMU, PCS, VAE, ACEI, Troesken Memorial Conference, EHA (Poster), SEA, ASSA</sub>

 **[The Impact of the Black Death on the Adoption of the Printing Press](https://www.dropbox.com/scl/fi/89lu18dixr4epcylgcbj3/BDPress_current.pdf?rlkey=8npnf76r0qwpoetsd5hjjrybj&dl=0)**